 Phyllis Young placed the second conservation easement on her property at Battle Point Spit on the west side of Bainbridge Island soon after the Willowbrook Farm transaction was completed.
 The agreement with the Land Trust protects a marine estuary and important shoreline habitat.

-Twenty-four years after its founding, the Land Trust has helped to protect over 1,275 acres of vulnerable forestlands, wetlands, meadows, shorelines, agricultural lands, riparian corridors and scenic vistas, of which more than 950 acres are open to the public.
+Twenty-five years after its founding, the Land Trust has helped to protect over 1,275 acres of vulnerable forestlands, wetlands, meadows, shorelines, agricultural lands, riparian corridors and scenic vistas, of which more than 950 acres are open to the public.
 The Land Trust holds 47 conservation easements (permanent land protection agrements on 42 private and 5 publicly owned properties) encompassing 708 acres, with an additional 80 acres owned by the Land Trust outright.
 Finally, 465 acres in which the Land Trust currently holds no real property interest have been preserved as public parks and natural areas through Land Trust acquisition efforts or with Land Trust assistance.

 BILT's tax ID number is: 91-1439338.